Showing posts 1 - 33 of 33. View more »

 Simulated comparison of a sunset on Kepler-186f and Earth.
 On Kepler-186f the star looks dimmer but slightly larger.

+Figure 1.
 Artistic representation of Kepler-186f as a cold world with shallow oceans as compared to Earth.
-Other possible interpretations of Kepler-186f are as a snowball frozen world
+Other possible interpretations of Kepler-186f are as a snowball frozen world (Hoth-like) or a dry cold world (Mars-like).

 Figure 3.
 Analysis of the orbit of Kepler-186f.
 Its equilibrium temperature is around 192 K for a similar terrestrial albedo.
 For comparison, Mars has an equilibrium temperature of 210 K. Kepler-186f also orbits just in the outer stellar zone for tidally locked-planets but its rotational state is uncertain.
 The diagram does not show the orbits of the other inner planets of Kepler-186.
 More details about this figure are available in the Exoplanet Orbital Catalog.